 Stockbridge is a very small village located in the state of Michigan.
-With a population of 1,232 people and two constituent neighborhoods, Stockbridge is the 445th largest community in Michigan.
-Stockbridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,250 people and two constituent neighborhoods, Stockbridge is the 445th largest community in Michigan.
+Much of the housing stock in Stockbridge was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stockbridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stockbridge is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Stockbridge who work in office and administrative support (18.71%), sales jobs (11.83%), and healthcare (7.10%).
+Overall, Stockbridge is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Stockbridge who work in sales jobs (10.58%), food service (9.24%), and teaching (9.09%).

-The per capita income in Stockbridge in 2010 was $24,421, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $97,684 for a family of four.
+The per capita income in Stockbridge in 2018 was $25,778, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $103,112 for a family of four.
 However, Stockbridge contains both very wealthy and poor people as well.

 The people who call Stockbridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Stockbridge residents report their race to be White, followed by Native American.
-Important ancestries of people in Stockbridge include English, Irish, Polish, and French .
+The greatest number of Stockbridge residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Stockbridge include German, English, Irish, European, and Polish.

 The most common language spoken in Stockbridge is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.